Meghan Trainor: 2022–2024: Takin' It Back

+2024–present: Timeless and Toy with Me

+On March 14, 2024, Trainor and T-Pain released the song "Been Like This" as the lead single from her sixth major-label studio album, Timeless (2024).
+The song charted at number 40 in the United Kingdom and number 51 in Ireland.
+Trainor and Fallon contributed the song "Sweet Morning Heat" to the Netflix film Unfrosted (2024) in April 2024.
+The music video for Timeless's second single, "To the Moon" (2024), featured appearances by Sabara, their son, Niecy Nash, and the influencers Chris Olsen and Brookie and Jessie.
+The album was released on June 7, 2024, and peaked at number 27 on the US Billboard 200, number 12 on the UK Albums Chart, and number 23 on the Australian Albums Chart.

+Initially waiting for one of the songs to gain popularity on TikTok, Epic Records sent "Whoops" to radio stations as the third single on June 24.
+A music video for the song was released on June 10, 2024, depicting her dancing in an empty room and destroying furniture with a baseball bat.
+It charted at number 94 in the United Kingdom and the song "I Wanna Thank Me" reached number 86.
+In July 2024, Trainor collaborated with Paul Russell on the song "Slippin'" and with Hilton on the song "Chasin'".
+In support of Timeless, she embarked on her first headlining concert tour in over seven years, the Timeless Tour, in September 2024, with Natasha Bedingfield, Olsen, Russell, and Ryan serving as special guests.
+On November 12, 2025, Trainor released a song titled, "Still Don't Care" as the lead single for her upcoming seventh studio album, Toy with Me, set for release on April 24, 2026.

 Artistry

 Influences

 During her childhood, Trainor's father introduced her to 1950s music, doo-wop, jazz, and the work of James Brown.
 She grew up listening to soca and Caribbean music, and credits 1950s music, soca, and the music of Frank Sinatra for influencing her blend of hip hop and pop music.
 Trainor had been introduced to soca at the age of seven when her aunt married Trinidadian soca singer Burton Toney.
 As a songwriter, she has been influenced by Sinatra's repertoire, saying, "No one writes like that anymore, because it's hard".
 She has described Stevie Wonder and Phil Collins as inspirations, and has cited Bruno Mars as one of her biggest influences.
 Trainor considers doo-wop the "catchiest stuff" and has stated that she wants to write a song in the vein of The Chordettes' "Lollipop" (1958).
 She has credited Beyoncé as "the one performer [she] stud[ies] a lot".
-Trainor has cited artists like Ariana Grande, Jason Mraz, and T-Pain as influences on the "upbeat and happy" nature of her music.
+Trainor has also cited artists like the Backstreet Boys, Ariana Grande, Jason Mraz, and T-Pain as influences on the "upbeat and happy" nature of her music.
 Aretha Franklin and Elvis Presley influenced Thank You, whereas its lead single "No" draws inspiration from Britney Spears, Christina Aguilera, Destiny's Child, and NSYNC.